Southwark Bridge

 Southwark Bridge (/ˈsʌðərk/ SUDH-ərk) is an arch bridge in London, for traffic linking the district of Southwark and the City across the River Thames.
 Besides when others are closed for temporary repairs, it has the least traffic of the Thames bridges in London.

 History

+In 1811 the private Southwark Bridge Company was formed, and authorised by the Southwark Bridge Act 1811 (51 Geo.
+3. c. clxvi) to build a bridge across the Thames.